UP | HOME

 Sorry, your browser does not support SVG.

 Note that the default translation used by ltl2tgba will turn any syntactic persistence formulas (this includes obligations formulas) into a weak automaton.
-In a weak automaton, the acceptance condition could be defined in term of SCCs, i.e., the cycles of some SCCs are either all accepting, or all rejecting.
-As a consequence, it there is no incentive to use transition-based acceptance; instead, state-based acceptance is output by default.
+In a weak automaton, the acceptance condition could be defined in terms of SCCs, i.e., the cycles of some SCCs are either all accepting, or all rejecting.
+As a consequence, if there is no incentive to use transition-based acceptance, state-based acceptance is output by default.

 With ltl2tgba -D we get a (minimal) deterministic weak Büchi automaton instead.